jacobian/djangobook.com/index.rst

 Welcome to the online version of The Django Book, a free book about the Django Web framework for the Python programming language.

-.. note:: A note about this edition
+.. admonition:: A note about this edition

    Welcome to the community edition of the Django Book!